Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

 Picking a keyboard that resonates with your programming grind means zeroing in on features that make coding smoother than a well-commented function.
 You’re not just typing emails, you’re crafting code for hours.

-Here’s what we think you should hunt for:
+Here’s what I think you should hunt for:

 • Programmable layers (QMK/VIA support or proprietary software): Remap keys, create macros, or set up shortcuts for your IDE.
 This is essential for speeding up tasks like commenting code or jumping to definitions.